"The ELY 100" Challenge Cycle Ride 2019

-This year we're running 4 different routes up to 100 miles PLUS a family route.
+This year we ran 4 different routes up to 100 miles PLUS a family route.

-The routes will all be waymarked so no-one will get lost, with back up vehicles just in case anyone needs any assistance.
-All levels of cyclists are welcome.
+The routes were all waymarked, with back up vehicles just in case anyone needed any assistance.
+All levels of cyclists took part.

 25 Mile Route

-The 25mile (27 miles) route taken at a steady pace is easily manageable for cyclists of limited abilities, if you have to walk part way up the hill towards Pencombe, no worries as the rest of the ride will be ok.
+The 25mile route taken at a steady pace is easily manageable for cyclists of limited abilities.

 50 Mile Route